geudde/attic-chest/pages/02.season-1/05.meeting-05/30.married/docs.md

 That can each long sought, wish’d perfection own,
 For we have met at scenes of mimic mirth,
 When conscious diffidence of lesser worth;
-Repress’d the language of th’aspiring heart,
+Repress’d the language of th’ aspiring heart,
 And crushed the hope it labor’d to impart,
 Yet when a thousand mimic Cupid’s pain
 A real love surely may complain;